EideticPleroma/fallacysheriff/docs/setup.md

 ## Prerequisites

 - Python 3.11 or higher
+- X/Twitter Developer account with Free tier (for posting replies)
 - A Grok API key from x.ai
 - RSSHub instance (self-hosted or using a public instance)
-- Twitter/X authentication token for RSSHub
+- Twitter/X authentication token for RSSHub (for reading mentions)

 ## 1. RSSHub Setup